Search for celebrities on Ancestry.com!Vivian J. Burgy

 In 1934, he completed a master's degree in entomology; in 1939, he earned a doctorate in genetics and entomology from the University of Wisconsin.

 Two years later, Laidlaw was inducted into the U.S. Army, commissioned, and served as the Army entomologist for the First Service Command in Boston.
 While there, he met Ruth Collins.
-They were married in 1946 and made their first home in New York City, where he worked as a civilian entomologist for the Army.
+They were marriage in 1946 and made their first home in New York City, where he worked as a civilian entomologist for the Army.

 In 1947, he joined the UCD department of entomology.
 Best known for developing artificial insemination technology for honey bees -- and recognized by peers worldwide as the "father of honey bee genetics" -- his contributions enabled selective breeding of honey bees and the fundamental study of insect genetics.